ytdl-org/youtube-dl/README.md

                                      files in the current directory to debug problems
-    --print-traffic                  Display sent and read HTTP traffic -C, --call-home                  Contact the youtube-dl server for debugging --no-call-home                   Do NOT contact the youtube-dl server for debugging
+    --print-traffic                  Display sent and read HTTP traffic -C, --call-home                  Contact the youtube-dlc server for debugging --no-call-home                   Do NOT contact the youtube-dlc server for debugging

 ## Workarounds: